tantaman/fresh_observables/README.md

  * Allow registration & de-registration via a registration context
  * Allow registration for and emitting of custom events
  * Create a branch that works on the Android platform
+ * Make it so classes with observables don't have to extend observable

 ###Usage###